Skip to main content

 Call await sdk.shutdown() to gracefully tear down the SDK.

-Always call shutdown() before your application exits to ensure pending telemetry is flushed and active gRPC streams are closed cleanly.
+Always call shutdown() before your application exits to ensure pending telemetry is flushed and active streaming connections are closed cleanly.
 Failing to call shutdown() may result in lost telemetry data and lingering connections.